Paige VanZant

-Paige Michelle VanZant (née Sletten; married name Vanderford; born March 26, 1994), is an American mixed martial artist, bare knuckle boxer, professional wrestler, author, and model.
-VanZant was previously signed to the Ultimate Fighting Championship, where she competed in the flyweight division.
-Outside of martial arts, Van Zant has been involved in professional wrestling with All Elite Wrestling and in Bare knuckle boxing with Bare Knuckle Fighting Championship.
-Additionally, Van Zant has appeared in the television series Dancing with the Stars and Chopped while she is currently a creator/model on the website OnlyFans.
+Paige Michelle VanZant (née Sletten; married name Vanderford; born March 26, 1994) is an American mixed martial artist, bare knuckle boxer, professional wrestler, professional boxer, slap fighter, author, model, and OnlyFans content creator.
+VanZant was previously signed to the Ultimate Fighting Championship, where she competed in the strawweight and flyweight divisions.
+Outside of mixed martial arts, VanZant has been involved in professional wrestling with All Elite Wrestling and in boxing with Bare Knuckle Fighting Championship.
+Additionally, VanZant has appeared on the television shows Dancing with the Stars and Chopped.

 Early life

 VanZant was born in Dundee, Oregon, and raised in Sherwood, Oregon, both near Portland.
 Her parents owned a dance studio, and she was brought up dancing ballet, jazz, and hip hop for over 13 years.
 As a teen, she appeared in a mop commercial for Bissell.
-She was considered a tomboy while growing up, and loved the outdoors; her hobbies included riding dirt bikes and fishing.
-In high school, she was regularly bullied by a group of girls.
+She was considered a tomboy while growing up and loved the outdoors; her hobbies included riding dirt bikes and fishing.
+In high school, she was sexually assaulted and regularly bullied by a group of girls.
 The bullying included mocking her surname Sletten, which students changed to "Slutton".
 She eventually changed her surname legally to VanZant because of the persistent bullying.
 She chose "VanZant" because it was one of her mother's students' last names and she liked the way it sounded.
 However, she has noted this experience as one of the reasons she likes being a martial artist and having the ability to defend herself.